Buick Estate: 1970

 The LeSabre Custom's bright rocker, wheelhouse and rear lower fender moldings were used.
 Reviving a late 1940s "woodie" appearance Woodgrain using DI-NOC a vinyl wood-grained wrap was an option for the body sides, incorporating the traditional "Sweepspear" feature.
 Interiors were "Cordaveen" in the more upscale Custom trim package.
 Despite being on the B-body it shared the C-body division flagship Electra's luxurious accommodations and standard equipment and four VentiPorts on the front fenders.
 The following year the Estate would move up to Electra's larger body and more voluminous interior.

-Adopting the interior layout of the intermediate Sport Wagon, the Estate used a forward-facing third-row seat, and access to the third row was accomplished by a second row split bench seat that retracted forward.
+Adopting the interior layout of the intermediate Sport Wagon, the Estate used a rear facing third-row seat.
 With a total of eight-passenger accommodation (similar to the Chevrolet/GMC Suburban of the time), the first-generation Estate wagon was among the largest vehicles ever built by Buick.